jax-ml/jax/jax/experimental/jax2tf/README.md

-The `polymorphic_shapes` parameter, in the form of a sequence of strings corresponding to the sequence of positional arguments, introduces one or more shape variables, e.g., `b`, to stand for shape dimensions that are assumed to be unknown at JAX tracing time, even if the actual parameter value (here `tf.TensorSpec(...)`) happens to have fully known shape.
+The `polymorphic_shapes` parameter, in the form of a sequence of strings corresponding to the sequence of positional arguments, introduces one or more dimension variables, e.g., `b`, to stand for shape dimensions that are assumed to be unknown at JAX tracing time, even if the actual parameter value (here `tf.TensorSpec(...)`) happens to have fully known shape.
-Shape variables are assumed to range over all strictly positive integers.
+Dimension variables are assumed to range over all strictly positive integers.
 In this particular example, we can also abbreviate `polymorphic_shapes=["(b, _, _)"]`,